Proteinase K - one of the most commonly used enzymes in molecular biology.Perfect choice for protein digestion in various applications.

 - Quality & Safety

-PROTEINASE K Molecular Biology Grade from Parengyodontium album (Tritirachium album) is a subtilisin-related serine protease
+Proteinase K Molecular Biology Grade from Parengyodontium album (Tritirachium album) is a subtilisin-related serine protease.
+It is a broad-spectrum endopeptidase with a very high specific activity.

 - Recombinant broad-spectrum non-specific protease derived from Tritirachium album and over-expressed in Pichia pastoris.